 Quay Street is a popular and significant street in the city centre.
 It connects people to Tāmaki and Aotearoa through ferries, buses, trains and cruise liners.
 Quay street is a gateway to Auckland City and over the next 10 years, we are expecting an eight-fold increase in people using this space to get into and around the City Centre, highlighting its importance as a people focused place.

 By retaining Quay Street’s function as a destination and reducing its use as a through road, we can create an attractive waterfront street that safely accommodates multiple modes of transport and enhances connections between the city centre and the waterfront.
+The ‘to’, not ‘through’ approach means that people who currently drive to Quay Street will remain able to do so.

 Caption: Artists impression of the Quay Street enhancements looking East